theafricanengineer/theafricanengineer.github.io/_posts/2017-07-08-why-africa-needs-to-change-its-higher-education-model.md

 Going by the two lists above, it's very clear that institutions of higher learning will have to rethink their teaching strategies in order to align themselves with the job market requirements.
 It's no longer business as usual.

-#### The African Perspective
+#### The African Scenario

+Since Times Higher Education (THE) - a UK-based firm focused on higher education started releasing its rankings of African research universities in 2015, the top positions have constantly been [dominated](https://qz.com/449143/more-than-half-of-africas-top-research-universities-are-in-south-africa/) by South African institutions.
+Out of the top five in the 2015's pilot [ranking](https://www.timeshighereducation.com/news/south-african-institutions-top-rankings-pilot), four were from South Africa, with the University of Cape Town ([UCT](https://www.uct.ac.za)) leading the pack.

-Unfortunately, in most of the University campuses across Africa, things are still done the 'old' way.
+In most of the other University campuses across the rest of Sub-Saharan Africa (SSA), things are still done the 'old' way.
 Students are expected to attend very **uninspiring lectures**, do assignments and CATs, and then sit for the **end-of-semester exams** (which are usually **recycled** because the professors have NO TIME to set fresh questions).
 This rigid routine is repeated every other semester for the next four years of the students' life in campus.
 The lecturers use very **outdated curricula** that they can't even remember when they were last revised.

 Instead of developing **critical thinking skills**, students have mastered the art of **rote learning** and **cramming** for exams.
 They have become incredibly **obssessed with grades**, at the expense of genuine acquisition of **knowledge** and skills.
 This has inevitably led to a situation where after spending four years in college, a university graduate is not able to thrive in the real job market.
 Most often, companies are forced to **retrain** such graduates in order for them to undertake any real projects.